nan0S/fast-vectors/README.md

 ```

 # Requirements
-Only for benchmarks and tests - BOOST library and GoogleTest.
+Only for benchmarks and tests - BOOST library, GoogleTest and GoogleBenchmark.
 Containers itself does not require any additional libraries.